Edunga1/gatsby-transformer-gitinfo/README.md

     {
       resolve: `gatsby-transformer-gitinfo`,
       options: {
-        // Return the latest commit with a commit message
+        // Return the commits with a commit message
         // that does NOT start with "skip-this:".
         match: {
           regex: "^skip-this:",